Schmavery/facebook-chat-api/DOCS.md

 __Arguments__

 * `ids` - Either a string/number for one ID or an array of strings/numbers for a batched query.
-* `callback(err, obj)` - A callback called when the query is done (either with an error or with an confirmation object). `obj` is a mapping from userId to another object containing the following properties: id, name, firstName, vanity, thumbSrc, uri, gender, type, isFriend, isBirthday, searchTokens, alternateName.
+* `callback(err, obj)` - A callback called when the query is done (either with an error or with an confirmation object). `obj` is a mapping from userId to another object containing the following properties: name, firstName, vanity, thumbSrc, profileUrl, gender, type, isFriend, isBirthday, searchTokens, alternateName.

 __Example__